 Are you insured?

-Get travel insurance and your Southeast Asia trip will be covered you for medical expenses, theft, personal liability, cancellation, and more.
+Get travel insurance you will be covered for medical expenses, theft, personal liability, cancellation, and more.
 I recommend World Nomads, which offer flexible insurance for independent travellers with 24-hour worldwide assistance.Get a quote at world nomads »

 Further reading on budget travel